asurcodes/amperage/README.md

  - Service worker for asset caching, link prefetching and offline navigation.
  - SEO optimized.
  - Multilanguage and i18n support.
+ - Code highlighting on build time.
  - Super fast and lightweight.
  - Minimal and easily overridable styles.
  - Basic AMP shortcodes for ease of use.
- - Seamless code highlighting.
  - Header menu, table of contents and related posts.
+ - Uses web safe fonts by default.
- - Social share.
+ - Social share and OGP/Twitter card tags.
- - Default table styles.
+ - Google analytics with gtag.

 Lighthouse v5 theme results: